 - When a string is showing excessive wear.
 A little bit of love-wear is okay, but when the integrity of the string is questionable, it’s time to change.
 Besides probably starting to buzz, a string that snaps while you are playing stings like crazy if it hits your hand on the way by.

 Here goes… Time to take the plunge!
 Before we get started, be sure you have these things handy:

 - All you REALLY need to change strings are: …strings!
 Don’t take off your old strings until you have new ones to replace them with!
 If you’re not sure what to use, read up on strings.

 Optional tools that make your life easier:

 - A string winder will save you a lot of time winding and unwinding the tuning pegs.
 I’ve just got a low budget one, but some of the fancy models like those by Planet Waves have string cutters too.
 Chuck Moore has one that attaches to a drill – the really efficient way!

 1. Loosen the tuning machine until you can pull the string out of the machine head.
 Then undo the knot at the bridge and slide the string out of the bridge hole, making sure to keep the string from scratching the surface of your ‘ukulele.

-- An alternate way to do this if you are gung-ho is to cut the string at full tension.
+An alternate way to do this if you are really gung-ho is to cut the string at full tension.
 It doesn’t snap as much as you’d think, but be sure to keep your hand on the string so it doesn’t flip into your eyeball.
-I like to cut the strings close to the bridge and put my hand on the strings over the sound hole.
+I like to cut the strings close to the bridge and put my hand on the string over the sound hole.
 That way there isn’t enough string length to damage anything near the bridge and your hand keeps the long end tame.
 Definitely don’t do this on a sensitive instrument!

 2. Take the new string out of its pack and feed one end through the hole in the bridge.
 There should be two or three inches sticking out toward the ‘ukulele’s base.